sbmlteam/sbml-specifications/sbml-level-3/version-1/core/spec/README.txt

 Notes about producing output files
 ----------------------------------

+Version 2 of this specification document is not produced from the files in this folder.
+Instead, it is generated with special options from the files in sbml-level-3/version-2/core/spec/ by using the command:

+pdflatex "\newcommand\UseOption{l3v1r2}\input{sbml-level-3-version-2-core}"

 To produce grayscale output without modifying the source file, invoke latex with a command of the following form: